On occasion I find myself trying to figure out exactly how much time and money I’ve spent on Pearl Jam.

 The thing about Pearl Jam concerts is that no two nights are alike, and you never know what songs you’re going to hear so it was never a guarantee that I would get to hear “Release.”

-So as the band stormed through Ten, track after track, the intensity ratcheting up with every passing moment, I was so caught up in the action that it didn’t even occur to me that “Release” was coming up.
+So as the band stormed through Ten, track after track, the intensity ratcheting up with every passing moment, I was so caught up in the action that it didn’t even register that “Release” was coming up.

 When they finally paused, it dawned on me that I was about to get my wish.